youshuo2008/prosper-loan-analysis/readme.md

 For the explanatory presentation, I focused on the effects of loan status, credit grade/Prosper Rating on borrower rate. <br />
 I first introduced the borrower rate variable by presenting its distribution.
 Then, I compared the borrower rate between <br />
 the defaulted and completed loan groups and found the Defaulted loan group generally have higher borrower rates. <br />
-Afterwards, I looked into the relationship between Credit Grade and Borrower Rate as well as relationship between <br />
+Further, I looked into the relationship between Credit Grade and Borrower Rate as well as relationship between <br />
 Prosper Score and Borrower Rate.
 I discovered higher Credit Grade or higher Prosper rating borrowers tend to have <br />
 lower Borrower Rate.
-Then I investigated the effects of Loan Status, Credit Grade/Prosper Rating on Borrower Rate with <br />
+Finally, I investigated the effects of Loan Status, Credit Grade/Prosper Rating on Borrower Rate with <br />
 two multivariate point plots.
 Interestingly, I found the defaulted loan group tend to have higher Mean Borrower Rate in  <br />
 every Credit Grade/Prosper Rating compared to the completed loans.